ghm17/EncoreDNM/README.md

       10 ACADSB 0 2 1 1

 The first two columns denote chromosome and gene name, the following columns denote different variant classes which can be user-defined (as long as to be consistent with variant classes defined in the mutability table).
-* Mutability table: We have prepared the example data for you in the directory `./example/mutability_table.txt`.
+* Mutability table: We have prepared the example data for you in `./example/mutability_table.txt`.
 The mutability table also needs to be transformed into the standard format by yourself.
 The first few lines should look like this:

       head mutability_table.txt